angelaivy/Sipster/technicaldesign.md

   - Satisfies #1, #2.5
 - Favorites Section, select the name and the drink shows
  - Remove drink from favorites
-- Bonus (if time) - the API provides localized instructions.
+- Stretch Goal (if time) - the API provides localized instructions.
 Have a language selector to change the localized instructions.
+- Stretch Goal (if time) - Separate button to generate a random cocktail

 ## UX